KBNLresearch/SaveToWaybackMachine/index.md

 See the [overview of archived sites](archived-sites/).
 This page also gives access to the datasets of pages (URLs) archived in the Wayback Machine, available as Excel, TXT or CSV files.

 <a href="archived-sites/"><img src="assets/images/archived-sites-overview.png" width="600" alt="Screenshot of the overview page of all archived sites"/></a>

 ---

+## Stories

+Read the [stories](stories/) behind some of these archiving projects — narratives of how (parts of) KB websites were rescued from the digital memory hole, and the role AI assistants played along the way.

+---